Opera in three acts with spoken dialogue. Running Time 2 hours 3 minutes.

 Scene 1: Throne room of the Caliph of Baghdad.

-0: A bizarrely semi-atomic chorus starts the act *.
-Very noise and weird but not otherwise all that interesting.
-There is a brief inane dance fragment for the harem girls.
+0: A bizarrely semi-atomic chorus starts the act **.
+Very noise and chromatic.
+There is a brief dance fragment for the harem girls.
 Huon storms the palace and embraces Reiza and kills Babekhan in single combat.
 About to be arrested, Huon blows the horn and everyone freezes in place.
 Oberon arrives congratulating the couple to a striking orchestral interlude.
 Huon and Shersamin run off with Reiza and Fatima.

 Scene 2: Outside the palace on the banks of the Tigris.

 6: Fatima expresses her opinion on what has transpired in a sad sounding arriette *.